cloudnativetrainings/container-fundamentals/03_container-lifecycle/README.md

 * To detach from the container, press Ctrl+p followed by Ctrl+q.
 Verify the status of the container.

+> TODO does not work on my mac, I am not sure if we can fix this

 ```bash
 docker ps -a
 ```